A revival of musical Me and My Girl is expected in the West End in 2014/15, produced by Fiery Angel. |

-Bend It Like Beckham, a musical stage adaptation of the film is expected in 2013/14, directed by Gurinder Chadha.
+Bend It Like Beckham, a musical stage adaptation of the film, directed by Gurinder Chadha.
 Music by Howard Goodall, lyrics by Charles Hart.
 Book by Gurinder Chadha and her husband, Paul Mayeda Berges.
 It is produced by Sonia Friedman.

 Kinky Boots, nominated for 13 Tony Awards, is expected to come to London.